ayostepht/ayostepht/README.md

 🤖 Home automation nerd (my lights have more logic than some apps)

-✈️ Points & miles obsessed - balling on a budget since 2024
+✈️ Points & miles obsessed - over $30,000 of free travel since 2022!

 🔶⚔️ UVA sports fan (Go Hoos!)